adadoun/KplerNextDestination/README.md

 The `EDA_Notebooks/` folder contains Jupyter notebooks used for initial data exploration and analysis.
 These notebooks provide insights into the dataset's characteristics, distributions, and potential features for our prediction models.

 Key notebooks:
-- `01_Data_Overview.ipynb`: Initial exploration of the dataset structure and basic statistics
-- `02_Temporal_Analysis.ipynb`: Analysis of temporal patterns in vessel movements
-- `03_Spatial_Analysis.ipynb`: Exploration of geographical aspects of vessel routes
+- `EDATradesProcessed.ipynb`: Exploration on final version of trades data
-- `04_Feature_Relationships.ipynb`: Investigation of relationships between different features
+- `EDATrades.ipynb`: Exploration on joined trades data with vessels and port calls
+- `EDA_PortCallsPart2.ipynb`: Second part of port calls exploration
+- `EDA_PortCallsPart1.ipynb`: First part of port calls exploration

 ### Model Prototypes (Models_Notebooks)

 The `Models_Notebooks/` folder contains Jupyter notebooks that implement and evaluate different approaches to vessel destination prediction.

 Key notebooks:
-- `01_Statistical_Model.ipynb`: Implementation of the baseline statistical model using historical probabilities
+- `AssociationRuleTechnique.ipynb`: Implementation of the baseline statistical model using historical probabilities and evaluation
-- `02_LGBM_Model.ipynb`: Development and evaluation of a Light Gradient Boosting Machine model
+- `lgbmDestinationProbability.ipynb`: Development and evaluation of a Light Gradient Boosting Machine model and evaluation
-- `03_Neural_Network_Model.ipynb`: Implementation of a neural network model with embedding layers
+- `NNDestinationProbabilityPrediction.ipynb`: Implementation of a neural network model with embedding layers and evaluation
-- `04_Model_Comparison.ipynb`: Comparative analysis of all implemented models

 These notebooks provide a comprehensive view of our modeling process, from baseline approaches to more sophisticated machine learning techniques.